tzaeschke/TinSpin/README.md

  * memory: Total measured JVM memory [bytes]
  * memory/n: Total measured JVM memory [bytes per entry]

 Timing.
-Most parts of the test are executed in two runs, each run consisting of a predefined number of execution.
+Most parts of the test are executed in two runs or more, each run consisting of a predefined number of execution.
 For example, each exact match run consists of 100,000 exact match queries as defined in the `TestStats` class.
+Except for load/unload, runs are repeated until at least 2 seconds (default) have passed, this is in order to give more precise timings for very short runs.

  * gen: time [ms] for dataset generation
  * load: total index loading time [ms]